 The instalment order procedure is mainly used by small creditors such as shops and credit unions.
 It can be used for judgments given in the District, Circuit or High Court.

 It is also used by creditors in family law proceedings, mainly for the enforcement of maintenance orders.
-If you are a family law creditor, for example, if you have a maintenance order against you which has not been met, your creditor can get an attachment of earnings order.
+If you are a family law debtor, your creditor can get an attachment of earnings order.
+An example of a family law debtor is if you have a maintenance order against you which has not been met.
+See below for more information on this process.